xp3i4/linear/README.md

           Enable/Disable compressing the cigar string for Pacbio CCS reads. -r 0(Disable) {DEFAULT}
 ```

-# File format
+# File format definition
 ## SAM/BAM*
-We defined the SAM/BAM*, an extension of standard SAM/BAM for alignment-free results.
+We defined the SAM/BAM*, an extension of standard SAM/BAM for virtual alignment.
 The SAM/BAM* format is a superset of the standard SAM/BAM.
-Alignment in the format of SAM/BAM* is identical to that in the format of the standard one.
+Exact alignment in the format of SAM/BAM* is identical to that in the format of the standard one.

 3 fields in the standard format are redefined and other fields remain the same:
 - The 6th column, cigar (denoted by cigar*), is redefined.